willforde/plugin.video.metalvideo/README.rst

 A Place for all your heavy metal music videos, With loads of categorys.

-The add-on is available in the official kodi repository and is available on kodi v17 "Krypton" and greater.
+The add-on is available in the official kodi repository for kodi v17 "Krypton" and greater.

 .. image:: resources/screenshots/screenshot000.jpg
 .. image:: resources/screenshots/screenshot001.jpg